cosmicexplorer/ceed/AST.md

 - name: `TypeDeclaration`

 # Declaration

+All of these have an enclosingScope: `Scope`, which may be global.

 ## TypeDeclaration
-- typedef
+- Typedef
     - fromType: `TypeRef`
-    - toType: `Name`
+    - toType: `UniqueName`
-- struct
+- StructDeclaration
-    - ?name: `Name`
+    - ?name: `UniqueName`
-    - ?members: list< pair<`TypeRef`, `Name`> >
+    - ?members: list< pair<memberName: `Name`, memberType: `TypeRef`> >
-- enum
+- EnumDeclaration
-    - ?name: `Name`
+    - ?name: `UniqueName`
-    - members: list<`Name`>
+    - members: list< pair<`UniqueName`, `int`> >

 ## Value
 ### TopLevelValue
-All of these have a field declarationOrDefinition, which determines whether it is a declaration or definition.
+All of these have a field isDefinition, which determines whether it is a declaration or definition.
 This can be viewed as a `bool` or an `enum`.
 A static pass (before type-checking) over the AST will determine whether there is more than one definition.
-If declarationOrDefinition is set to "definition", then a "value" field is allowed.
+If isDefinition is set to "definition" (or `true`), then a "value" field is allowed.
 This may be performed during creation of the AST during parsing, or as a separate pass over the AST before type-checking.

-- variable
+- TopLevelVariable
     - type: `TypeRef`
-    - name: `Name`
+    - name: `UniqueName`
     - specifiers: list<`SomeString`>
-    - declarationOrDefinition: `bool` (or enum)
+    - isDefinition: `bool` (or enum)
     - ?value: `Expression`
-- function
+- TopLevelFunction
     - returnType: `TypeRef`
     - argTypes: list<`TypeRef`>
-    - declarationOrDefinition: `bool` (or enum)
+    - isDefinition: `bool` (or enum)
-    - ?value: list<`Variable[InsideFunc]`>, definition: `OpenScope`
+    - ?value: list<`localVariable`>, definition: `OpenScope`
     - specifiers: list<`SomeString`>

-### InsideFuncValue
+### GotoDecl
-All have an enclosingScope: `Scope`.

-- gotoDecl
+- GotoDecl
     - label: `Name`
+    - enclosingScope: `Scope`

 # Statement